knewplay/book-programming-essential/programming-fundamentals/chapter4.md

 author: "Andrei Guevorkian"
 illustrator: "Dengyijia Liu"
 questions:
-  - ["sandwich-loop", "Write a program where you make 10 identical sandwiches, all consisting of bread, ham and cheese.
-Prepare each sandwich sequentially using a loop, ensuring that one sandwich is completed before starting the next."]
+  - sandwich-loop: Write a program where you make 10 identical sandwiches, all consisting of bread, ham and cheese.
+Prepare each sandwich sequentially using a loop, ensuring that one sandwich is completed before starting the next.
+  - guess-number: |
-  - ["guess-number", "You are thinking of a secret number between 1 and 100, and you ask your friend to guess it.
-If their guess is too high, you respond with \"Too high\".
-If their guess is too low, you say \"Too low\".
+      You are thinking of a secret number between 1 and 100, and you ask your friend to guess it.
+If their guess is too high, you respond with "Too high".
+If their guess is too low, you say "Too low".
 Your friend continues guessing based on your feedback until they correctly guess the secret number.

-  Describe the flow of decisions and responses you would go through until the correct number is identified, as if you were instructing someone to create a flowchart for the game."]
+      Describe the flow of decisions and responses you would go through until the correct number is identified, as if you were instructing someone to create a flowchart for the game.
+  - workout: |
-  - ["workout","Is the following program different from the Activity #2 solution.
+      Is the following program different from the Activity 2 solution.
 Explain your answer.

       REPEAT 5 times:
         REPEAT 10 times:
           do_pushup
           do_situp
           do_squat
-"]

 ---

 In our daily lives, we encounter many repetitive tasks, whether it's setting an alarm each night or brushing our teeth every morning.
 Similarly, in programming, there's a concept that allows us to handle repetitive actions efficiently: loops.
 Dive into this chapter to discover how loops work in the world of coding.